Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 #### Creating an Operator using Operator Framework SDK
 1. Create new project operator using the SDK Command Line Interface (CLI)
-2. Define resource APis by adding Custom Resource Definitions
+2. Define resource APIs by adding Custom Resource Definitions
 3. Define controllers
 4. Write reconciling logic for controllers using SDK and APIs
-5. Using the SDK CLI, define webhooks for the custom resource, e.g., validating/mutating webhooks if necessary.
+5. Using the SDK CLI, define webhooks for the custom resource, e.g., validating/mutating webhooks if necessary
 6. Use the SDK Command Line Interface to generate the operator deployment manifest

 #### Installing and Managing an Operator using Operator Framework Operator Lifecycle Manage (OLM)